-- Initial court appearance and arraignment: You will make your first appearance in front of the judge and jury, and at this appearance, you may be officially charged.
+- Initial court appearance and arraignment: You will make your first appearance in front of the federal judge and jury, and at this appearance, you may be officially charged.

-- Pretrial discovery and motions: If you entered a “not guilty” plea, the discovery phase begins in which the evidence in the case is reviewed, other evidence sought, and motions can be filed to suppress evidence or dismiss.
+- Pretrial discovery and motions: If you entered a “not guilty” plea, the discovery phase begins in which the evidence in the case is reviewed, other evidence is sought, and motions can be filed to suppress evidence or dismiss.
 Plea bargaining can occur during this phase.

 - Trial: The trial process begins with jury selection, followed by the presentation of evidence by the prosecution and the defense.